electrumsv/electrumsv/docs/standalone/building-on-electrumsv/rest-api.rst

 remove
 **********
-Removes transactions (currently restricted to 'StateSigned' transactions.)
+Removes transactions (currently restricted to 'STATE_SIGNED' transactions.)

 Deleting transactions in the 'Dispatched', 'Cleared', 'Settled' states could cause issues with the utxo set and so is not supported at this